-1.2 Purpose of the Proposed Action
+1.2 Purpose and Need of Amendement 18

-The purpose of Amendment 18 to the Fishery Management Plan (FMP) for the Snapper Grouper Fishery of the South Atlantic Region is to expand the fishery management unit to include snapper grouper species in the northern part of their range, designate essential fishery habitat for snapper grouper species in northern areas, limit participation in the golden tilefish fishery, change the golden tilefish fishing year, change the golden tilefish commercial trip limits, limit participation and effort in the black sea bass pot fishery, limit bycatch in the black sea bass pot fishery, and improve the accuracy, timing, and quantity of fisheries data.
+The purpose of Amendment 18 to the FMP for the Snapper Grouper Fishery of the South Atlantic Region is to expand the fishery management unit to include snapper grouper species in the northern part of their range, designate essential fishery habitat for snapper grouper species in northern areas, limit participation in the golden tilefish fishery, change the golden tilefish fishing year, change the golden tilefish commercial trip limits, limit participation and effort in the black sea bass pot fishery, limit bycatch in the black sea bass pot fishery, modify the black sea bass fishing year and split the quota into two seasons and improve the accuracy, timing, and quantity of fisheries data.
+These actions are needed for comprehensive management of snapper grouper species throughout their range and will address issues that have arisen as a result of a more stringent regulatory regime in the South Atlantic region.